replicate/replicate-mcp-code-mode/README.md

 This is an early demo of code mode with Replicate MCP.

-We are working with Stainless to get this feature supported in our remote MCP server which runs on Cloudflare.
-In the near future, you should expect to be able to run your code in sandboxed cloud enviroments, without having to install anything locally.
+We are working with Stainless to get this feature supported in our remote MCP server.
+In the near future, you should expect to be able to run your code in sandboxed cloud environments, without having to install anything locally.